Legality of Holocaust denial: Netherlands

+This took effect on the first of October 2024.
+As a result, article 137c of the penal code has been amended to include, after paragraph 1:

 Poland

 In Poland, Holocaust denial and the denial of communist crimes is punishable by law.

 Portugal

 Although denial of the Holocaust is not expressly illegal in Portugal, Portuguese law prohibits denial of war crimes if used to incite to discrimination.

 Romania

-In Romania, Emergency Ordinance No. 31 of March 13, 2002 prohibits Holocaust denial.
-It was ratified on May 6, 2006.
+In Romania, Emergency Ordinance No. 31 March 13, 2002 prohibits Holocaust denial.
+It was ratified on 6 May 2006.
 The law also prohibits racist, fascist, xenophobic symbols, uniforms and gestures: proliferation of which is punishable with imprisonment from between six months to five years.

 In 2021, the first sentence over Holocaust denial was made in Romania.
 The accused was Vasile Zărnescu, a former Romanian Intelligence Service (SRI) member who published several articles and a book against the veracity of the Holocaust.
+Zărnescu was sentenced to one year and one month in prison.

 Russia

 In May 2014, Russia's President Vladimir Putin signed a law making the denial of Nazi crimes and "wittingly spreading false information about the activity of the USSR during the years of World War Two" or portraying Nazis as heroes a criminal offence.